RohanCB18/LeetCode-Solutions/Leetcode-Solns-Python/LC3375/approach.md

 # Example:
 1. [5, 4, 5, 2, 3] ; k = 2
    Here, k = min(nums).
-   And number of distinct elements other than k=3.
-   Hence, answer is 3
+   And number of distinct elements other than k=3.\n Hence, answer is 3

 2. [2, 1, 2] ; k = 2
-   Here, k > min(nums).
+   Here, k > min(nums).\n
-   Hence, with any number of operations 1 cannot be made to be 2.
-   Hence, return -1.
+   Hence, with any number of operations 1 cannot be made to be 2.\n Hence, return -1.

 # Complexity
-Time complexity: O(n) -> As whole array is traversed once.
-Space complexity: O(n) -> As a new set is created to keep track of elements.
+Time complexity: O(n) -> As whole array is traversed once.\n Space complexity: O(n) -> As a new set is created to keep track of elements.